Pain · Mittelstand

 Stage one: rebuild the manufacturer's US-facing surface.
 A US-facing site or locale that opens with one US category claim, surfaces the US installed base (anchor account by name with permission, plus European installs rendered in US outcome format), names the US service and parts architecture, and routes the US procurement reader directly to the manufacturer for the commercial conversation.
 The distributor's logistics function is named on a dedicated page, not on the homepage.

 Stage two: build US-format RFP and outbound architecture.
-US-format RFQ response template, USD pricing posture, US warranty and SLA language, US-facing principal voice.
-The first three US OEM conversations now route directly to the manufacturer.
+US-format RFQ response template, commercial path, US warranty and SLA language, US-facing principal voice.
+The first US OEM conversations now route directly to the manufacturer.
 The distributor receives the order to ship after the commercial close has already happened upstream.

 Stage three: brief the distributor on the new architecture.
 The distributor is not displaced.
 The distributor is told what they no longer have to do (generate pipeline) and what they continue to do (warehousing, fulfilment, customs, returns, US-time-zone support).
 The conversation works better when the manufacturer leads it.
 Most distributors are relieved.